JHUISI/auto-tools/auto_strong/README.md

 AutoStrong
 ===========

-Most signature schemes are presented under the existential unforgeability definition wherein an adversary cannot produce a signature on a “new” message.
-However, strong unforgeability guarantees more -– that the adversary cannot produce a “new” signature even on a previously signed message.
+Many signature schemes are presented under the existential unforgeability definition wherein an adversary cannot produce a signature on a "new" message.
+However, strong unforgeability guarantees more - that the adversary cannot produce a "new" signature even on a previously signed message.
 Strongly-unforgeable signatures are often used as a building block in signcryption and chosen-ciphertext secure encryption.

 There are several general transformations to obtain strongly unforgeable signatures from unforgeable signatures.
-We focus on the highly-efficient transformation due to Boneh, Shen and Waters (BSW) [1] that only applies if a signature is paritioned and a less efficient transformation due to Bellare-Shoup[2].
-AutoStrong automatically applies both of these transformations but first determines whether a given signature satisfies the partitioning property.
-If so, it applies BSW, otherwise, the BS transform.
+We focus on the highly-efficient transformation due to Boneh, Shen and Waters (BSW) [1] that only applies if a signature is paritioned and a less efficient transformation due to Bellare-Shoup [2].
+AutoStrong first automatically determines whether a given signature satisfies the partitioning property using Z3 and Mathematica.
+If so, it applies BSW, otherwise, the BS transform to obtain a strongly unforgeable signature.

 Installation
 ============

 AutoStrong requires the following external tools: [Mathematica 9](http://www.wolfram.com/) and [Z3](https://z3.codeplex.com/) Theorem Prover.

+AutoStrong generates executable code in Charm.
+Therefore, you must first install the [Charm-Crypto](https://github.com/jhuisi/charm/downloads) framework (v0.43) to execute the automatically generated strongly unforegable signature scheme in Python and/or C++.

 Z3 Install
 ===========